David J. Philipps

 - J.D., University of Illinois College of Law, 1987

-- B.A., History and Political Science, Loyola University Chicago, 1984
+- B.A., History, Political Science, and Honors Program, Loyola University Chicago, 1984

 - Illinois Northern District